ipab-rad/rl-cw2/README.md

 The `grid` argument is the same environment grid that you have already used during the first coursework.

 ## Solution & Results
-The example ugent uses 9 features:
+The example agent uses 9 features:

 1. Positive relative speed
 2. Negative relative speed